 Birth rate is one of the most important contributors to a country’s population growth.
 It also greatly impacts the country’s decisions on policies regarding the economy and health, education, and pension systems.
 Canada, along with other Western countries has seen falling birth rates for several decades, which is one of the causes behind the aging population and workforce shortages.

-In this article, you will find information on current and historical statistics of birth rates in Canada as well as UN predictions until 2100.
+In this article, you will find information on current and historical statistics of birth rates in Canada as well as UN predictions.
 The article also includes information on the impact a falling birth rate is likely to have in Canada.

 Birth Rate Statistics for Canadians

-- Canada’s current birth rate is almost three times lower than in 1950 when it was 27.41.
+- Canada’s current birth rate is almost three times lower than in the 1950s.

 - Canada’s birth rate is predicted to fall below 9 live births per 1,000 people by the end of the century.